Hong Kong's Carrie Lam Shores Up Beijing's Backing During 'Exceptional Times'

 One need not look hard for evidence of that continued crisis.

-Back in Hong Kong, in the major shopping district of Mong Kok in the city's Kowloon district bordering mainland China, clashes once more erupted between police and a crowd of protesters, during which officers fired tear gas and liberally used pepper spray to disperse the throng.
-Local law enforcement said that in several different incidents demonstrators prompted the use of force by setting fires and throwing bricks, trash and other "hard objects" at the officers.
+Back in Hong Kong, in the major shopping district of Mong Kok, in the city's Kowloon district bordering mainland China, clashes once more erupted between police and a crowd of protesters, during which officers fired tear gas and liberally used pepper spray to disperse the throng.
+Local law enforcement said that in several incidents, demonstrators prompted the use of force by setting fires and throwing bricks, trash and other "hard objects" at the officers.

-That same day, demonstrators showed up to shopping malls in droves, many dressed in black for a number of dramatic protests that were caught on film and circulated widely Sunday — including in the Hong Kong-based South China Morning Post.
+That same day, demonstrators showed up at shopping malls in droves, many dressed in black, for a number of dramatic protests that were caught on film and circulated widely Sunday — including in the Hong Kong-based South China Morning Post.

 Since the protest movement began in earnest more than half a year ago, authorities say police have arrested more than 6,100 people — nearly 40% of whom are students.
 Many people in Hong Kong have been expressing their support for the protesters who are still detained by writing them Christmas cards with encouraging messages.